Pasir Ris: Political boundaries

-Pasir Ris comes politically under the Pasir Ris-Punggol Group Representation Constituency since 2001 and Pasir Ris Group Representation Constituency from 1997 to 2001.
+Pasir Ris comes politically under the Pasir Ris-Punggol Group Representation Constituency from 2001 to 2025 (later replaced by Pasir Ris-Changi GRC) and Pasir Ris Group Representation Constituency from 1997 to 2001.
 After the general election in 2001, a large part of the former Pasir Ris Central Division and the Pasir Ris-Loyang Division came together as Pasir Ris East with Mohamed Sharael Taha as the Member of Parliament (MP) since 2020.

-Pasir Ris West consists of Elias housing estate and the western area of Pasir Ris and its Member of Parliament being Senior Minister and Co-ordinating Minister for National Security Teo Chee Hean.
+Pasir Ris West consists of Elias housing estate and the western area of Pasir Ris and its Member of Parliament being Minister in Prime Minister's Office Indranee Rajah after the retirement of Teo Chee Hean in 2025.
 In conjunction with the expansion of Pasir Ris-Punggol Group Representation Constituency (GRC), a Community Club scaling six storeys high, was built in Pasir Ris East.

 In October 2004, Pasir Ris West also saw the completion of Pasir Ris Elias Community Club.

 Portions of the Pasir Ris West (notably White Sands and Pasir Ris Park) were also carved ahead of the 2020 elections and formed the Pasir Ris Central division, in which Desmond Tan was the MP.

+Portions of Pasir Ris East (which is just at the last end of Loyang) were carved ahead of 2025 elections and formed the Changi division, in which Valerie Lee is the MP.